exoplatform/exo-documentation/docs/GettingStarted.rst

 |image159|

-Write or paste in your article.
-Add a title, summary, image, and content as desired, then press the "Post" button in the top-right corner of the screen.
+Write or paste your article content in.
+Choose a title, a summary and an illustrative image as desired, then press the "Post" button in the top-right corner of the screen.

 |image160|